The Foil for a hero of the closely allied variety.

-If The Hero works more from a state of passion when resolving problems, or is inspiring to his team, his Lancer tends to work harder, and in some but not all cases tends to be less popular.
-The Lancer in this context tends to think his way through challenges and through diligence eventually earns his team's respect for his obvious talents and successes.
+If The Hero works more from a state of passion when resolving problems his Lancer tends to work harder, and in some but not all cases tends to be less popular.
+The Lancer in this context tends to think his way through challenges.

 Similarly, if there's only one stealthy guy on the team, The Lancer is typically that guy.
 Sneaky Lancers may fill the Fragile Speedster (or, if lucky, Lightning Bruiser) role, relying on agility and guile rather than brute force.